 CPAP Machines Explained

-Automatic machines are typically much more expensive to purchase than fixed pressure or CPAP machines as their technology far exceeds that of a fixed pressure machine.
-With recent market changes and the popularity of automatic devices, the price gap has reduced significantly.
-This makes owning an auto much more affordable.
-The algorithm in automatic devices will mean that even as weight, alcohol consumption and medical conditions change, an automatic machine will continually adjust to optimize therapy.
+Automatic machines are typically much more expensive to purchase than fixed pressure CPAP machines as their technology far exceeds that of a fixed pressure machine.
+However, due to the popularity of automatic devices, the price gap has reduced significantly which makes owning an auto much more affordable.

-All devices on the market are very advanced and are likely to treat you effectively.
-Most machines have built-in comfort features and humidification that make the therapy much more comfortable to use.
-Most devices also have an inbuilt 3G or 4G modem inbuilt.
-This allows our clinicians to remotely monitor your device’s performance, adjust as needed and produce a detailed data report upon request that shows your sleep results whilst using the device.
+If you're worried about monitoring your own sleep therapy, there is no need to worry as most devices have an inbuilt 3G or 4G modem inbuilt.
+This allows clinicians to remotely monitor your device’s performance, adjust as needed and produce a detailed data report upon request that shows your sleep results whilst using the device.
 Often these reports are required by your physician as part of a check up to make sure everything is going smoothly.

 CPAP Machine Range

 At CPAP Direct, our range includes the well-known brands such as ResMed, Fisher & Paykel, Philips and SmartMED.
-We have a wide range of travel friendly options as well including the SmartMEDiDisc Hybrid 2 in 1 machine and the AirMini by ResMed.
+We have a wide range of travel friendly options as well including the SmartMed iDisc Hybrid 2 in 1 machine and the ResMed AirMini Collection.

 Almost all the CPAP devices can run from a DC source of 12V or 24V.
 Many manufacturers offer power solutions such as DC converters, battery packs and even solar chargers.
 Most of the devices and batteries are FAA approved and can safely be used onboard an aircraft.
 Regardless of FAA approval, we encourage you to contact the airline prior to your departure as each airline’s CPAP policy is slightly different.

 How Often Should a CPAP Machine Be Replaced?